Students With Disabilities

 In order to foster an environment of ethical conduct in the University community, all community members are expected to take “constructive action,” that is, any effort to discuss or report any behavior contrary to the Honor Code with a neutral party.
 Failure to do so constitutes a violation of the DU Honor Code.
 Specifically, plagiarism and cheating constitute academic misconduct and can result in both a grade penalty imposed by the instructor and disciplinary action including suspension or expulsion.
-As part of their responsibility to uphold the Honor Code, instructors reserve the right to have papers submitted through Turnitin to check for plagiarism against a database of papers submitted previously at DU, a national database of papers, and the Internet.
+As part of their responsibility to uphold the Honor Code, instructors reserve the right to have papers checked for plagiarism against a database of papers submitted previously at DU, a national database of papers, and the Internet.

 Conflicts of Interest, including Gifts from Students

 The College places great emphasis on the safety of its students.
 Please respect emergency instructions, including fire alarms.